scottmckuen/qoord/README.md

 ## Overview
 Most quantum computing efforts are focused on "gate-based" quantum computers, which are built from a network of quantum logic gates operating on _qubits_ (quantum bits).
-These gates are quantum analogs of the logic gates used in classical computers to manipulate the binary-valued bits.
+These gates are quantum analogs of the logic gates (AND, OR, NOT) used in classical computers to manipulate the binary-valued bits.
 Each program is written as a sequence of quantum gates, which are applied to the qubits.
 A quantum circuit simulator is a program to simulate the behaviour of a gate-based quantum computer.
 Qoord is a quantum circuit simulator, written